kylekao/kylekao.github.io/_pages/cv.md

 Service and leadership
 ======
-* Group Leader - Boy Scouts of Taiwan
+* HHPS Group Leader( group 232 ) of Taipei Scout council - Boy Scouts of Taiwan